h4wk590/ADGISA/GEOG523/Lab2/Assignment2_Aidan_Brown.md

 Identify Sub1999-1990-pixel values over the deep ocean surface.
 What factors might cause minor
 overall difference in brightness between the two multi-date images?

+- Clouds may get in the way of the remote sensor when gathering images.
+- Ocean currents, may cause variations because of forming waves.
+- Day time versus night time sensing may cause slight variations.

+## Question 8